What Makes Android so popular?

 Time-to-market is another of Android’s advantages.
-A number of software solution vendors and integrators are helping device vendors to add Android to their reference designs with the aim of enhancing the performance of Android applications while also speeding up the time-to-market for next-generation Android devices.
+A number of software solution vendors and integrators are helping device suppliers to add Android to their reference designs. this aims of enhance the performance of Android applications while also speeding up the time-to-market for next-generation Android devices.
 Examples of companies working in this environment include VirtualLogix, Myriad, WindRiver, Tieto, Teleca and ENEA.

 Support for Web technologies

-Android is fully open to developers so that they can access device APIs and create innovative applications around the platform and fully use the hardware resources and features the device offers.
+Android is fully open to developers so that they can access device APIs and create innovative applications around the platform as well as fully use the hardware resources and features the device offers.
 Each time a version of Android is launched, a comprehensive SDK is released enabling developers to take full advantage of the new features and capabilities available over this version.